NoroffFEU/development-platforms/src/content/docs/baas/aws-amplify/aws-amplify-case-study.md

 **- March 2006 to November 2017: Evolution of AWS**

 AWS was continually improved, upgraded and developed since its official release, with new services and product offerings added in the period between 2006 and 2017.

-Eventually culminating in the launch of AWS Amplify on the 26th of November 2017.
+**- 26th of November 2017: Official release of AWS Amplify** The continued development of AWS eventually culminating in the launch of AWS Amplify on the 26th of November 2017.

-## Gen 1 vs Gen 2 Amplify
+**- 2017-2024: Evolution of Amplify**
-From November 2017 and until now AWS Amplify has been running as "Gen 1", or Generation 1, where you would setup your backend through the console.
-With continuous updates and improvements, naturally.
+From November 2017 and until now AWS Amplify has been enhancing their product with continuous updates to add new and improve their existing functionality, adding functionality such as CLI, Hosting, Admin UI, etc.

+**- 6th of May 2024: Broad launch of Amplify Gen 2**
-On the 6th of May 2024, AWS officially launched "Gen 2" for broad public use.
-AWS has gathered feedback from their users over the years, and rethinked their end-to-end developer experience, allowing developers to setup their backend and app requirements purely in Typescript, including data models, business logic, authorization rules, etc.
+On the 6th of May 2024, AWS officially launched "Amplify Gen 2", or "Generation 2" for broad public use.
+AWS has gathered feedback from their users over the years, and rethinked their end-to-end developer experience.

+## Gen 1 vs. Gen 2 Amplify
+In Amplify Gen 1 you would setup your backend through the console.
+The main way Gen 2 distinguishes itself is by allowing developers to setup their backend and app requirements purely in Typescript, including data models, business logic, authorization rules, etc.

 Effectively allowing frontend Typescript developers to become fullstack developers, covering everything from UI to databases, while using AWS Amplify, as illustrated here: